 Any student wishing to audit a course can do so only by stating this intention in writing to the Dean's Office before the first day of classes.
 No change in status (from audit to graded or graded to audit) can be permitted after classes have begun.
-Students should also be forewarned that an auditor will have no official transcript of the program, i.e., there will be nothing official to indicate that the auditing student ever took a course.
-Auditors must still pay 1/2 of the tuition fees, and any associated fees.
-Auditors are expected to be fully participating members of their classes, completing all the assignments and/or exams required of every other student.
+The course will appear on the student's official transcript with a grade of AUD.
+Auditors pay 50% of the tuition fees, and any associated fees.
+The level of academic engagement in the class is at the discretion of the instructor.
+At the time the student requests to audit the course, the student and the faculty member should discuss why the student wishes to audit the course, and plan for the level of work.